 Most of their watches over the years used ébauche movements or off-the-shelf ETA movements which for the price that they are charging seems steep regardless of what exotic and innovative materials they use.

-Many would even go as far to say that you can get the same value from many other brands like Tudor for example which has watches which use in-house movements or even comparable brands that use ETA calibers minus all the marketing hype, brand ambassadors and celebrity endorsements that Hublot has.
+Many would even go as far as to say that you can get the same value from many other brands like Tudor for example which has watches that use in-house movements or even comparable brands that use ETA calibers minus all the marketing hype, brand ambassadors and celebrity endorsements that Hublot has.
 On the other hand, you will have to forego that unique look of a Hublot watch, if that's something that you are in to.

 However, while this does sound like harsh criticism Hublot does have its plus side.
 They create watches using materials that most watchmakers never thought of using.
 Their metallurgists have concocted a few new and unique types of gold including King Gold (a proprietary color of gold which is even redder than traditional 18kt gold 5N) and Magic Gold which is a fusion of Ceramic and Liquid Gold.

 As Sébastien Recalcati, Hublot's materials science engineer once said: "If you want something unique and different you have to create it yourself."
-Below is a photo of a Hublot watch that uses Magic Gold, a highly scratch-resistant material which fuses the luster of gold with the benefits and hardness of ceramic.
+Below is a photo of a Hublot watch that uses Magic Gold, a highly scratch-resistant material that fuses the luster of gold with the benefits and hardness of ceramic.

-Most watch enthusiasts don’t associate Hublot or Breitling for that matter with high horology, also known in its original French as haute horlogerie.
-This is where you’ll find high complication watches such as minute repeaters, perpetual calendars, and tourbillon complications, etc. Most watch collectors would hear about high complications and think of higher market brands such as Vacheron Constantin, Patek Philippe or Breguet.
+Most watch enthusiasts don’t associate Hublot or Breitling for that matter with high horology, also known in its original French as Haute Horlogerie.
+This is where you’ll find high complication watches such as minute repeaters, perpetual calendars, and tourbillon complications, etc. Most watch collectors would hear about high complications and think of higher market brands such as Vacheron Constantin, Patek Philippe, or Breguet.

-However, the truth is that both brands have created watches which would be considered based on their complications, high horology watches.
+However, the truth is that both brands have created watches that would be considered based on their complications, high horology watches.
 Watches with tourbillon complications would be a great example of how Breitling or Hublot have earned their stripes in this prestigious area of watchmaking.